-115 prioritized parcels, all but a handful of them within Mille Lacs, Isanti and Anoka counties.
+The Coon Rapids Dam is on the Mississippi River downstream of its confluence with the Rum River in Anoka County.
+Isanti and Anoka counties.
 The initial focus centers on the Rum River's main stem and west branch, plus Lake Mille Lacs.